 Tutorial support implies general oversight of student welfare, in the widest sense.
 Individual Colleges have various ways of delivering this support, so that while in some there may be a single person with this particular remit, in others it may be delivered by several people, each with certain students to look after, or specific areas of responsibility (e.g. financial advice).
 Hence a College may involve a variety of individuals, e.g. Tutors (who are generally Fellows of the College, and may have separate academic responsibilities within the College and the University), nurses and chaplains.
 However it is delivered, tutorial provision is an essential component of collegiate life.
 Tutors are not trained counsellors: the role is that of general adviser, and includes a pastoral, financial, administrative and general academic remit.
-The tutorial function in relation to undergraduates is described in a document agreed by the Senior Tutors' Committee and available in the A-Z Tutors' Guide.
-A range of further material is produced by the University (e.g. the guide for Graduate Tutors issued by the Board of Graduate Studies, the Tutor's Guide to Hardship Funds, documents re Examinations), University and joint University-College services (e.g. the Counselling Service, the Careers Service, the Disability Resource Centre), and by individual Colleges.
-It is the responsibility of the Colleges to ensure that all appropriate material is distributed to Tutors, that they are kept up to date on relevant regulations and developments, and that they receive appropriate advice and support in their role as Tutors. e.g. through regular Tutors' meetings.
+The role of the Tutor in relation to undergraduates is described in a document agreed by the Senior Tutors' Committee and available on the Senior Tutors' website.
+It is the responsibility of the Colleges to ensure that all appropriate material is distributed to Tutors, that they are kept up to date on relevant regulations and developments, and that they receive appropriate advice and support in their role as Tutors, e.g. through regular Tutors' meetings.